tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     -   [Cancel the deletion of a certificate](~/docs-ref-autogen/batchservice/certificate.json#Certificate_CancelDeletion)

 ### Version 2015-12-01.2.2
- This version release extends all support from previous version, 2015-11-01.2.1.
+ This version release extends all support from the previous version, 2015-11-01.2.1.
 Additionally, it supports the following capabilities:

 -   Applications can now be deployed to compute nodes using application packages instead of as resource files.